 States With the Highest Fines for Drunk Driving

 Alaska, Arizona, D.C., Iowa, Massachusetts, and New York lead the way in the strictest drunk driving penalties by state for second-time offenders.
 Alaska’s maximum fine of $25,000 is the highest here, but its minimum penalty of $3,000 shouldn’t be overlooked either.
 Arizona and D.C. have penalties ranging from $3,000 to at least $4,250 and from $2,000 to $5,000, respectively.
 Your 2nd DUI can result in a fine between $1,875 and $6,250 in Iowa, and between $600 and $10,000 in Massachusetts.
-A penalty between $1,000 and $5,000 for their 2nd offense awaits drunk drivers in New York State.
+A penalty of between $1,000 and $5,000 for their 2nd offense awaits drunk drivers in New York State.

 Alaska, D.C., Illinois, Massachusetts, New York, and Oregon have the worst DUI penalties by state for third-time offenders.
 In Alaska, a 3rd DUI gets you a fine between $4,000 and $25,000.
-In D.C., the penalties go up to $10,000, just like in New York.
+In D.C., the penalties go up to $10,000, just like in Pennsylvania.
 A 3rd offense penalty of between $1,000 and $15,000 applies in Massachusetts.
 A special shout out here goes to Oregon, where the maximum fine can be a stunning $125,000.

 States With the Lowest Fines for Drunk Driving